Capstone-Projects-2025-Fall/project-001-aac-api/README.md

 voice.start();
 ```

-For comprehensive details on our API endpoints refer to our documentation [AACVoiceAPI](https://capstone-projects-2025-fall.github.io/project-001-aac-api/docs/api-specification/classes/AACVoiceAPI)
+For comprehensive details on our library, refer to our [Getting Started](https://capstone-projects-2025-fall.github.io/project-001-aac-api/getting-started/Intro) page.

 ## Project Abstract